ansys/pyansys-heart/doc/source/examples_usage/index.rst

 Loop for creating 4 folders containing LS-Dyna files
 """"""""""""""""""""""""""""""""""""""""""""""""""""
 This part uses the dynawriter module to create folders with LS-Dyna files associated.
-The 4 folders created are about :
+The 4 folders created are about:

 1. Electrophysiology